dscheerens/ngx-inject/README.md

 The provider binding feature from `ngx-inject` lets you separate the definition of providers in the what and how: which token vs how should a value for injection be obtained for that token.
 This separation is made possible by introducing the concept of an _unbound provider_: a provider definition without a `provide` property.

-An unbound provider is represented using the `UnboundProvider<T>` type which has a type argument `T` that determines the type of the value that is obtained by the provider.
+An unbound provider is represented using the `UnboundProvider<T, D>` type which has a type argument `T` that determines the type of the value that is obtained by the provider.
 To convert an unbound provider into a full provider that can be used by Angular's dependency injection framework it has to be bound to a token.
 This is done using the `bindProvider` function which takes a token and an unbound provider as arguments and combines them to yield a [`Provider`](https://angular.io/api/core/Provider) instance.